5.1.3 Doping of Compound Semiconductors

 Well, in Si we could also use molecules and all group III or group V elements – but in reality only B, As, P, and sometimes Sb, Ga or Al are used.

-We do not use the group III elements In and Tl, neither the group V elements N and Bi.
+In Si, we do not use the group III elements In and Tl, neither the group V elements N and Bi.
 The reasons are "technical": They may be difficult to incorporate in a crystal, their solubility may be too small, their diffusivity too high (or too low?), or their energy levels in the band gap not suitable.

 The same situation occurs with compound semiconductors.